ices-tools-prod/icesTAFDB/README.md

 # icesTAFDB

-icesTAFDB Functions to support the creation of ICES Fisheries Overviews, ….
+icesTAFDB is an R interface to access the web services of the ICES Transparent Assessment

 icesTAFDB is implemented as an [R](https://www.r-project.org) package
 <!-- and available on [CRAN](https://cran.r-project.org/package=icesTAFDB). -->